ispyb/py-ispyb/docs/auth.md

 ## Authorization

-For all authentication plugins, permissions are configured in the **database** using the following tables (with example data):
+For any authentication plugin, permissions are configured in the **database** using the following tables (with example data):

 - **UserGroup**: [Admin, user]
 - **Permission**: [own_proposals, own_sessions, all_proposals, all_sessions]